Skip to content

 print(f"{list1}")

-# Remove two elements from the middle of the list
+# deletion of two items in the middle of a list

 list1[3:4] = []